 Keeping up with the latest Cyber Security breaches can be a daunting task, however there are measures that you just can’t skip following.
 If the business you work for doesn’t have an IT or Cyber Security service provider, it can be tough.
 Not only that but you will be held responsible if you slip up and become the reason your employers data is breached.
-There are certain practices to protect data that your boss just expects you to know.
+Here are our 9 Things Your Boss Expects You To Know About Cyber Security…

 1. Protect business data

 Although protecting personal data has been a message told timelessly over the years, protecting business data should be equally important.
 Simple mistakes such as sharing images with sensitive business data in the background could wreak havoc on Cyber Security.
 This is why it is also vital for staff to have thorough security training.